devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## RDS

-- Oracle RMAN and RAC are not supported in RDS
+- Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), RMAN, Unified Auditing, Database Vault, and many more.

 ## Route 53